Meet Amber

 As the daughter of a nurse and veteran, Amber was raised in an environment where helping others was part of every day.
 Amber first volunteered as a child, visiting seniors in nursing homes (4-5 times a week) with her mother, while living in Florida.
 As a teenager, Amber joined her civically engaged Grandmother to help with activities at senior centers, such as local BINGO and annual fundraisers; including a Fish Fry and Poker Run, while living in Ohio.

 During her college years, at Ohio University, Amber worked in community development for the Mayor of Newark.
 She helped secure government funding and foundation based grants to fund groundbreaking programs.
-One program, Amber worked to secure funding for, paid tuition costs for high school seniors in Newark to take college courses on campus, in place of high school level elective classes.
+One program, Amber worked to secure funding that paid tuition costs for high school seniors in Newark to take college courses on campus, in place of high school level elective classes.
+Amber moved to Brooklyn in 2002.

 Amber’s resume also boasts a number of Executive positions including: Director of Operations for an emergency management company, Director of Communications for American Friends of Ariel University, and Founder of the non-profit Our Life (2017).
 Amber was also a paid staffer on the re-election campaign for the former City Council member, Chaim Deutsch.